moaath7x/Hotel-Booking-Financial-Analysis/README.md

 ## How to Reproduce

 1. Import your raw Excel data files into SQL Server.
-2. Execute the project's SQL query (located in "FinalProjectSQL.sql") to generate the final processed data.
+2. Execute the project's SQL query (located in "Hotel_Financial_Analysis_Query.sql") to generate the final processed data.
 3. Use Microsoft Excel to build the dashboard based on the extracted data.